chloealbright/DevHiveMind/_CODE/_Organize/Glossary.md

 Compiler – A software-development tool that translates high-level language programs into the machine-language instructions that a particular processor can understand and execute.
 However, the object code that results is not yet ready to be run; at least a linker or link-step must follow.

+Verbose meaning using or expressed in more words than are needed.

 ## consecutive vs concurrent